nasa/georef_imageregistration/README.txt

         - Add a "writtenToFile" field.
         - By mirroring our existing registration table fields we can make searches easier using joins.

-- TODO: Images which are in our DB but not in the input DB file are not supported.

 - Add UNIQUE flag if not already done.

 - Disable GUI writing of gtiff files.  ---> Go ahead and start running the tools, ignoring this step!